 Root cause: Dogs act “feral” because their predatory motor pattern (stalk, chase, capture, win) never completes.
 Unresolved arousal becomes destruction, reactivity, nipping, and obsessive behavior.

 Solution: Structured, handler-led prey drive training that completes the full sequence daily.
-A flirt pole is the only interactive tool category that does this.
+A flirt pole is the only interactive tool category that does this-nothing else engages stalk, chase, capture, and win in a single session.
 Most owners see calmer behavior within 2 to 3 weeks.

-What doesn’t work: Suppressing prey drive, more walks, puzzle toys alone, or electronic gadgets that remove the handler from the equation.
+What does not work: Suppressing prey drive, more walks, puzzle toys alone, or electronic gadgets that remove the handler from the equation.

 What Is Prey Drive in Dogs

 Prey drive is a natural, genetically hardwired instinct that motivates dogs to chase, capture, and interact with moving objects.
 It is not aggression.
-It is not bad behavior.
-It is the same neurological programming that made wolves effective hunters, expressed in domesticated dogs who no longer need to hunt but still carry the wiring.
-According to the American Kennel Club, prey drive is one of the most misunderstood canine instincts, and mismanaging it is a primary cause of behavioral problems in high-energy breeds.
+Not bad behavior.
+The same neurological programming that made wolves effective hunters, expressed in domesticated dogs who no longer need to hunt but still carry the wiring.
+According to the American Kennel Club, prey drive is among the most misunderstood canine instincts, and mismanaging it is a primary cause of behavioral problems in high-energy breeds.

 Prey drive is not the problem.
 An incomplete predatory sequence is.
 The goal of prey drive training is not to suppress the drive.
 It is to give it a structured, repeatable outlet so it resolves naturally.

-For the complete training framework built specifically for high prey drive dogs, including the 5-phase protocol and breed-specific adjustments, see the high prey drive training guide.
+For the complete training framework built specifically for high-drive dogs, see the how to train a high prey drive dog guide.

 Domestication and selective breeding have modified this sequence in different breeds.
-Herding dogs have an amplified eye-stalk-chase but a suppressed grab-bite.
-Retrievers chase and grab but don’t kill-bite.
+For example, herding dogs have an amplified eye-stalk-chase but a suppressed grab-bite.
+Retrievers chase and grab but do not kill-bite.
 Terriers often have the full sequence intact at high intensity.

 The critical insight for training: when a dog cannot complete enough of this sequence, the unresolved arousal stays in their nervous system.
 That is what you see as pacing, nipping, destruction, reactivity, and the “feral” behavior that no amount of walking seems to fix.
 A 45-minute walk provides locomotion but does not engage the predatory sequence at all.

 A structured flirt pole session engages stalk, chase, capture, and a deliberate win.
 That neurological completion is what produces the deep, genuine calm that owners describe as “a different dog.”
-For a deeper dive into this mechanism and how it connects to specific behavioral problems, see the behavioral problems guide.
+For a deeper dive into this mechanism, see the predatory motor pattern explained and the behavioral problems guide.

 Signs Your Dog Has Unmet Prey Drive